B-Method: History

 B was originally developed in the 1980s by Jean-Raymond Abrial in France and the UK.
-B is related to the Z notation (also originated by Abrial) and supports development of programming language code from specifications.
+B is related to the Z notation (also originated by Abrial) and supports the development of programming language code from specifications.
 B has been used in major safety-critical system applications in Europe (such as the automatic Paris Métro lines 14 and 1 and the Ariane 5 rocket).
 It has robust, commercially available tool support for specification, design, proof and code generation.

-Compared to Z, B is slightly more low-level and more focused on refinement to code rather than just formal specification — hence it is easier to correctly implement a specification written in B than one in Z. In particular, there is good tool support for this.

-The same language is used in specification, design and programming.

-Mechanisms include encapsulation and data locality.